curly60e/pyblock/README.md

   It will appear a place you can put your Bitcoin-cli path

   - "Path to your Bitcoin-cli: " #Add the path and shoot Enter.
+  - Install Tor & TELNET on Debian based type [ONLY FOR HACKER ZONE CONNECTION]:
+    - sudo apt install tor
+      * To activate Tor on the shell type:
+        - source torsocks on
+    - sudo apt install telnet
+      * After this you can execute PyBlock and connect to the HACKER ZONE.

 ### Contributors